ras70lsa/slogo/DESIGN.md

 The NonLinearCommand interface lays out what is necessary to add a feature that extends the back end code detection.
 The given command must execute.
 This means it must *do* something.
 The second requirement is a return.
 Each Slogo command returns a type double.
 Thus, we are allowing for extendibility in commands if the user creates a command that returns a double when `getValue()` is called.
 The `isDoneConstructing()` requirement is crucial for the functionality of building the tree in Parser.
 In the Tree building in Parser, each node will continue to add children until it is "satisfied."
 This means each command has a certain number of *attributes* and parameters that it needs to take.
 The Parser will continue associating the next command read with the current node until this satisfaction threshold is met.
 The last method in this interface is `parseString()`.
 This ensure the proper command based on the given next String is correct.

 **Exceptions**

+*Front End*

+There is a UserInputException thrown when the user does not input properly.
+In the case of code input this doesn not mean the code input can compile.
+Rather it means the field has been filled correctly, in this case with any text.

 *BackEnd*
 There are two main types of exceptions thrown in the backend: